PRAN Card- All that You must Know About Your Permanent Retirement Account Number

 The PRAN or Permanent Retirement Account Number is a unique 12 digit number that identifies those individuals who have registered themselves under the National Pension Scheme (NPS).
-After allocation of PRAN, NPS subscribers have the option of receiving a physical copy of their PRAN on a PRAN card.
-The PRAN card serves as the unique identifier for a NPS subscriber and the PRAN once allocated does not change for the subscriber throughout his/her life.
+After allocation of PRAN, the NPS subscribers have an option of receiving a physical copy of their PRAN on a PRAN card.
+Since the PRAN card serves as the unique identifier for an NPS subscriber, a PRAN once allocated cannot be changed for the subscriber throughout his/her life.

 How to Apply for PRAN Card Offline

-You can simply visit your nearest Point-of-Presence (PoP) under the NPS which is usually your bank.
-PoPs are authorised to carry out a range of NPS-related activities including accepting deposits, forwarding applications related to transfer of NPS account, partial withdrawal applications, nomination change applications and much more.
+In order to apply for PRAN using the offline mode, you can simply visit your nearest Point-of-Presence (PoP) under the National Pension System, which is usually your bank.
+PoPs are authorised to carry out a range of NPS-related activities including accepting deposits, forwarding applications related to transfer of NPS account, partial withdrawal applications, nomination change applications, etc.

 PRAN Card Application Form

-PRAN (Permanent Retirement Account Number) is primarily issued to subscriber of the National Pension System, hence the PRAN card application form is the same one used to subscribe to NPS.
+Since PRAN (Permanent Retirement Account Number) is primarily issued to the subscribers of the National Pension System, the PRAN card application form is the same as the one used to subscribe to NPS.
 The following is a snapshot of the PRAN Card Application Form (NPS Application Form Annexure S1):

 - Subscriber scheme details

 - Declaration by subscriber to PFRDA (Pension Fund Regulatory and Development Authority)

 You can complete the entire account opening process online at the NSDL or Karvy website.
 They are the CRAs entrusted with maintaining and opening NPS accounts in India.
 Using the online portal, you can apply for PRAN either through your Aadhar Card or your PAN Card.
 Mentioned below are the detailed steps-

 Apply for PRAN using Aadhar